Supporting documentation

 Format

-Our preferred format is Microsoft Word Open XML (.docx).
+Our preferred format is Microsoft Word Open XML (.docx) or Open Document Format (.odt).
 We will also accept rtf, html and plain text files.

 PDFs may also be acceptable but are not our preferred option because they are not editable - this makes improving the documentation or correcting problems more difficult.